TanguyLe/HoulgateFestFront/README.md

 must be used with `npm start` (see below).

 #### Production
-All the production servers point to http://www.houlgatefest.fr/api/ for the backend.

 1. `npm run build`: Performs a production build to generate the static asset of the website, must be used with `npm start` (see below)